 Status of compliance with the requirements

-The RADAR web application is partially compliant with BITV 2.0 due to the points mentioned below.
-The BITV test was carried out as a self-assessment (92 test steps); part of the test steps have been fulfilled.
+The largest part of the RADAR web application is compliant with BITV 2.0 due to the points mentioned below.
+The BITV test was carried out as a self-assessment (92 test steps); most of the test steps have been fulfilled.

 Text can be enlarged, except for special features such as displayed menus.